-In theory, it should be easy to avoid procrastination on your student loan issues.
+In theory, it should be easy to end procrastination on your student loan issues.
 After all, each day that passes means more interest and more debt.

 - I can just do it tomorrow.